 While thrifting is a cost-effective alternative to buying new, those prices can rack up quickly, so limit yourself to what you need or love.
 Can you see yourself using this item again and again, throughout your shoots?
 If not, you might consider renting something instead.
 It can feel tempting to stock up on extras, but limiting yourself to one or two of a single item can help keep your costs low.
 Even for budget photographers, one rare vintage coat is more valuable than ten second-rate copies, and one handmade ceramic dish is worth more than ten generic ones.

-Finally, be realistic about how “projects” you can take on.
+Finally, be realistic about how many “projects” you can take on.
 DIY is a major trend right now, especially in terms of affordable approaches to photography, but it’s not for everyone.
 Only buy serious “fixer-uppers” if you have the time and resources to do the fixing up.
 If not, try something else.

 Build relationships